In market research, it is often required to assess how to reach the largest number of potential customers.

 - C(40,10) = 847,660,528 combinations of 10 items

 The functions turf.analysis available in R-sw Discriminant allows running TURF analysis.
-The algorithm is very flexible, allowing for various depths of analysis, a large number of respondents and TURF items, combinations of items of various sizes, and, if required, for weights to be applied to both respondents and items.
+The algorithm is very flexible, allowing for various depths of analysis, a large number of respondents and TURF items, combinations of items of various sizes, item cost, item forced into the model, and, if required, for weights to be applied to both respondents and items.